 What is PUPPP?

-Also known as PUPP or PUPPs, it’s a pregnancy skin condition where you get small, red, itchy bumps on your skin.
+Pruritic Urticarial Papules and Plaques of Pregnancy, also known as PUPP or PUPPs, is a pregnancy skin condition where you get small, red, itchy bumps on your skin.

 What are the signs of PUPPP?

 Itchy skin and a rash that’s raised—it usually starts in the abdomen and spreads from there.

 Your doctor will probably examine you and might test for other skin problems to rule them out.

 According to The American College of Obstetricians and Gynecologists, about 1 in every 200 pregnant women get it.

 Sorry, but it’s another annoying side effect of pregnancy.